CodeSizzler/AZ103/Module 3/Demo 3 - Deploying and Managing Azure Virtual Machines.md

 <p>In this article we are going to discuss about Managing and Deploying Virtual Machines using ARM Templates, PowerShell in Azure Portal.
 Also learn to analyse the Virtual machine and to deploy a Linux Virtual Machine over the existing server.</p>

 <h2>Pre-requisites</h2>
-<p>To perform this demo you must have valid Azure subscription and some basic knowledge on Azure Virtual Machine, Power Shell, Putty.ex, ARM Templates.</p>
+<p>To perform this demo you must have valid Azure subscription and some basic knowledge on Azure Virtual Machine, Power Shell, Putty.ex, ARM Templates.
+Befor starting this lab download the template files from here - http://bit.ly/vmtemplatecs</p>

 <h2>Demo</h2>